 4. Once you decide on the trading strategy that you want to follow, you need to decide on the amount that you wish to allocate.
 You can also place a request to stop trading if the value of your investments falls below your pre-set threshold.

 Automated trading has been gaining in popularity due to its multiple advantages.
 If you are technically savvy and have a trading strategy, you can build your own algorithms.
-For everyone else, you can use custom algorithms provided by leading brokers to help make your portfolio more profitable.

 Can algorithmic trading models be only built on technical analysis?